 To make the tissue paper flowers, take five large pieces of a single-color tissue paper and cut them into layered pieces that are 5 inches wide by 10 inches long.
-Watch the video below to see how to fold the tissue into an accordion, staple it in the middle, and separate and fan out each individual piece on either side of the staple.
+Watch the video above to see how to fold the tissue into an accordion, staple it in the middle, and separate and fan out each individual piece on either side of the staple.

 For reference, I made:

 - Five red tissue paper flowers

 To get the tissue paper flowers to stick, use any type of adhesive that will keep them in place.
 I used a hot glue gun, as I find it easy and fast to work with.
 If you are doing this with young children, stick with craft glue or glue dots.